ankitsinghaniyaz/learn-full-stack-web-development/README.md

 # Frontend Development

 Frontend development is all about the browsers.
-Anything you see and use on your browser comes under the realm of frontend development.I use the analogy of human body when doing FSD.
+Anything you see and use on your browser comes under the realm of frontend development.
+I use the analogy of human body when doing FSD.
 It might be absurd but fun.

 ## Phase 1
 - HTML - The skeleton - structure and shape